elifiner/minitop/README.md

 # MiniTop

-Turn any website into a desktop app.
-Keep your favorite web tools always accessible and always on top!
+Turn any website into an always-on-top desktop app.

+Perfect For: Gmail, Slack, Google Keep, dashboards, timers, or any web tool you want always visible.

 ## Download